 an arc the neon gas is warmed and current is able to flow through

-the neon gas, ionizing more molecules as the current rises.
+the neon gas, ionizing more atoms as the current rises.
+A ballast

-A ballast is necessary to limit the current since resistance
+is necessary to limit the current since resistance will continue

-will continue to drop as current rises.
-See how it works in
+to drop as current rises.
+See how it works in the video.

 the term 'neon sign' to describe CCFLs of all colors.
 Other colors may